tda-homcloud/homcloud-website/source/benchmarks.html.markdown

 ### Remark

-The algorithm for computing the PD from 2D/3D Bitmap is separated into the [homccube3 library](https://bitbucket.org/tda-homcloud/homccube3/).
+The algorithm for computing the PD from 2D/3D bitmap is separated into the [homccube3 library](https://bitbucket.org/tda-homcloud/homccube3/).

 ## Rips